-We are especially interested in understanding why some species choose to partially or fully reproduce without the need for two parents, either via self–fertilisation or some degree of clonal reproduction.
-To investigate these topics, we use a combination of theoretical models to make insights into evolutionary phenomena, and analyse genome data from organisms with different reproductive modes, to determine how the nature of selection differs.
+To investigate these topics, we use a combination of theoretical models to make insights into evolutionary phenomena, while analysing genome data to understand how these processes plays out in nature.
 More information is available on the Research Interests page.

 Check out the News & Blog page for latest updates.